 Choosing a fishing rod length needs to be thought about before buying.
 A long rod casts farther and shorter rods offer accuracy.
 The type of fishing affects the rod length also.
 Fishing on streams uses shorter rods.
 While surfcasting a longer length is critical.
 An angler’s choice in lures has an effect on the length.
 Then action and power work with the length for performance also.
 There are many factors in choosing a rod length.

 Comfort needs considering when choosing a fishing rod length.
 A person’s height impacts comfort.
 A tall angler has no problems with an 8-8 1/2 foot rod, while a shorter angler will have difficulties.
-If using more than one rod too much change in the length can cause problems.
+Using one foot or more change in the length with rods, can cause problems.
 The action and length create different release points in a cast.
 As a result, accuracy will be affected.
 Most anglers are better off with rods close in length.

 Fishing Rod Lengths Based on Type of Fishing